medic/cht-conf/README.md

 * support Google Sheets forms
 * make form upload sequential
 * add PNGout as somehow part of the form conversion step.
 But make sure it's cleanly separated from XML processing step
-* define configure-all as separate action; convert argument order to <action>-first?
-How to allow multiple actions (if at all?)?

 ## Wishlist